-Extensive land management practices took place across Cluster 3 throughout early to current 2014.
-In January 2014, approximately 24,200 wiregrass plugs were established across 20 acres of the northeast corner (Figure 21).
-One hundred one acres of the eastern half of the cluster underwent sand pine and hardwood eradication in an effort to restore the area to a sandhill community (Figure 22).
-A growing season prescribed burn took place in summer 2014 across the entirety of Cluster 3.
+Cluster 3 is a priority cluster for management due to high gopher tortoise activity along the power line right-of-way.
+Since the logging of slash and sand pine in 2007, prescribed burns, herbicide treatments, and wiregrass plug installation have been used to improve the habiitat (Martin and McElhone 2014).
 Given the success of herbicide applications in 2009 and 2013, both dormant and growing season burns can be used to maintain suitable habitat within this cluster.
 However, in the event of excessive hardwood regeneration, growing season burns should be re-established to topkill scrub oaks and reduce shrub competition.
 Growing season burns promote wiregrass flowering, which increases herbaceous groundcover and potentially encourages expansion of tortoises into areas outside the power line right-of-way.
 Due to the amount of tortoise activity along the power line right-of-way, all mechanized equipment (mowers, bush-hogs, etc.) should be prohibited during breeding season months (March-August) and hatchling season (September and October; Ashton and Ashton 2008), and operators should take care to avoid collapsing established burrows if using equipment outside of the breeding season in these areas.

-CLU STER 3-Pa st and Sugge ested Future Management Activities
+CLUSTER 3-Past and Suggested Future Management Activities

-Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Planting Timber removal
+Year Prescribed growing season burn Prescribed dormant season burn Herbicide Mechanical reduction Wiregrass Planting Longleaf Planting Timber removal

 2007 Х

-2008 Х Х
+2008 Х Х Х

-2009 Х
+A. 2009 Х

 2010 Х Х Х Х

 2011 Х Х Х Х

 2012

 2013 Х Х

 2014 Х Х Х Х

+2015

-2015 Х
+2016 Х

-De notes sugges sted manager ment activities for 2015
+Denotes s uggested ma nagement acti vities for 201 6